Kumar-Abhimanyu/Big_Data_Project/README.md

 <br><br>
 (can run multiple producers and consumers on different ports if necessary)<br><br>

+In order to perform producer or consumer operations like publish, or subscribe, go to localhost:[port]<br><br>

 NOTE: before exiting consumer and producer, remember to deregister producer and unsubscribe the consumer